This tutorial walks you through the steps needed to setup and deploy a single-node Offen instance on Heroku using PostgreSQL for storing data.

 If you need to look these up and don’t want to do it right away, you can always add these at a later time.
 Remember though that you cannot reset account passwords until this is configured.

 You are now ready to press the “Deploy app” button.
 Building the application can take a little while, but you will see the interface updating while Offen is being installed for you.

 The final step for your installation is now to create an account that you can use to collect usage data and log in.
-To do so, use the “Run console” (Available under “More”) feature in the Heroku UI for your newly created app. r
+To do so, head to

 You can now head to the running application at

 In a real world setup, you will likely want to make Offen available as a subdomain of your own domain.

 To setup DNS first configure Heroku to use your desired custom domain in your app’s settings.
 Now, you can set a CNAME record with your domain registrar from your desired domain to the target given in the response.